kyungjae-lee/engineers-notebook/operating-systems/the-process.md

     A program running in kernel mode has the direct access to the memory, hardware, and such other resources.
 Therefore, if a program running in kernel mode crashes, it is likely that the entire system will crash and come to a halt.
 (Big problem!)

-* The current mode is stored in the PDB.
+* The current mode is stored in the PCB.